 Some people believe that variable annuities are too risky because the value of the annuity can go down and up.
-However, this is true of any investment, and with a variable annuity, you have the potential to earn a higher return than with a traditional fixed annuity.
-Unfortunately, variable annuities also come with fees ranging between 3% and 4% a year, which eat into your retirement savings.
+However, this is true of any investment, and with a variable annuity, you can earn a higher return than a traditional fixed annuity.
+Unfortunately, variable annuities also come with fees ranging between 3% and 4% annually, which eat into your retirement savings.

 Is variable or fixed annuity better?

 It depends on your circumstances and investment goals.
-For example, if you are looking for stability and guaranteed income in retirement, a fixed annuity may be better.
+For example, a fixed annuity may be better if you seek stability and guaranteed retirement income.
 However, if you are willing to take on more risk in exchange for the potential of higher returns, a variable annuity may be a better option.